The Need-to-Know of Content Marketing

 - Cases Studies

-Similar to user generated content, case studies offer another tangible and referenceable source that consumers hold in high esteem.
+Similar to user-generated content, case studies offer another tangible source that consumers hold in high esteem.
 Essentially, case studies are client testimonials on their experience with a brand, often backed by research and data on how a product or service was beneficial to them.

 Case studies allow the buyer to “see a customer’s journey from start to finish and see similar use cases in real life.”
 They provide tangible evidence of your product or service’s success and highlight real world applications for specific features.
 The information and statistics collected in the case study can also be referenced in future ebooks, whitepapers, or blog articles.

 For a successful case study, be sure to choose a client that has seen clear improvement or growth.
 This will make the study more convincing to a potential lead.

 In this digital age, there is nothing quite like social media when it comes to promoting products or services.
 Influencer marketing involves a paid advertisement posted by a popular figure on a social media platform.
 It is effective because these figures have an established follower base, usually within a niche market.
 Tapping into this market allows brands to reach a new audience.